isolver/ioHub/docs/iohub/installation.rst

 ++++++++++++++++++++++++++++++

 There is currently no python package installer for ioHub, so to install the ioHub package itself, the iohub source directory can simply be copied to a location in your Python Path.
-The site-packages directory of your Python installation is a guarenteed place that will work.
+The site-packages directory of your Python installation is a guaranteed place that will work.

 To do so: